frib-high-level-controls/FLAME/sphinx_doc/beam.rst

     .. py:attribute:: moment1_env

-        Total envelope matrix of the all charge states.
+        Weighted average of envelope matrixes for the all charge states.

         **matrix[7,7]**: